ChainAgnostic/CAIPs/CAIPs/caip-26.md

 ## Rationale

-Blockchains in the "tezos" namespace are identified by their Chain ID as mentioned in the Reference Definition Section.
+Blockchains in the "tezos" namespace are identified by their chain ID as mentioned in the Reference Definition Section.

 ## Backwards Compatibility